-In January 2023, February 2024, the Company sold the retail component of a development an operating community located in Washington D.C.
-Arlington, Virginia with a total of 214 apartment homes for gross proceeds of approximately \$14.4 million \$100.0 million, resulting in an estimated gain of less than \$0.1 million.
-The gross proceeds were received ratably throughout the development of the community and are reflected as a reduction of capital expenditures.
+In February 2024, the Company sold an operating community located in Arlington, Virginia with a total of 214 apartment homes for gross proceeds of \$100.0 million, resulting in a gain of approximately \$16.9 million.
+This operating community was classified as held for disposition as of December 31, 2023.